 As an agency owner, I'm always thinking of ways to improve both the physical and digital awareness of my client's businesses.
 The new media mix has lines that are blurring as I write this article, at the same time the all-mighty Google is getting smarter and smarter daily.

-Whether your company uses a majority SEO (Search Engine Optimization) or a majority print to get better brand awareness or new clients, after reading this you'll hopefully see the value of how both working simultaneously can benefit you your company.
+Whether your company uses a majority SEO (Search Engine Optimization or any sort of performance based marketing) or a majority print to get better brand awareness or new clients, after reading this you'll hopefully see the value of how both working simultaneously can benefit you your company.